-Unless you’re planning on hosting the Oscars, you’re probably not going through your back catalogue of tweets and social media musings, worrying if there are any skeletons lurking in your digital closet.
+Unless you’re planning to host the Oscars, you’re probably not going through your back catalog of tweets and social media musings, worrying if any skeletons are lurking in your digital closet.

 It’s nigh on impossible not to leave a digital trail during your daily life.
-Some 95% of the British population uses the internet, where everything from your browsing cookies to your purchases, location and social media activity are not only visible but designed to be so, either publicly or for the businesses you share it with.
+Some 92% of the American population uses the internet, where everything from your browser cookies to your purchases, location, and social media activity are not only visible but designed to be so, either publicly or for the businesses you share it with.

 Social media usage raises the fundamental issue of what you consider private and personal communication and if that aligns with your employer.
 But first…